New Staff Members

 People Development Programme

-Our full People Development Programme can be accessed via the ‘Book a Course’ tab.
+Our full People Development Programme can be accessed via the ‘Book a Session’ tab.
 The People Development Programme includes a wide range of general development, free for all staff to attend.
 This includes IT Training, Personal Development courses and Policies, Procedures and Legislation training.

 The People Development Programme also contains courses offered by other areas of our University.
 For example, specific academic courses are offered by the Centre for Learning and Teaching, who support academic staff in providing a high quality learning and teaching experience.
 The University Research Office provides developmental support to postgraduate researchers and staff pursuing research and scholarly activity, whilst the Enterprise and Innovation Academy provides staff with support to enhance enterprise skills.